Peugeot 308 SW review

 The 308 SW is a well equipped family estate with an efficient range of engines and a smart interior

-The new SW also comes with a range of new engines, including a 1.6-litre diesel that emits just 85g/km of CO2 and a new three-cylinder turbo that is smoother and punchier than a Ford’s 1.0-litre EcoBoost engine.
+The new SW also comes with a range of new powerplants, including a 1.6-litre diesel that emits just 85g/km of CO2 and a new three-cylinder PureTech turbo that is smoother and punchier than a Ford’s 1.0-litre EcoBoost engine.

 At launch the 308 SW introduced four new engines into the range, taking the overall total to eight – with an even split between petrol and diesel.

-The pick of the bunch in terms of petrol engines is the new 1.2-litre e-THP 130 – it’s a three-cylinder turbo that produces an impressive 128bhp and it a real advert for the advantages of downsizing technology.
+The pick of the bunch in terms of petrol engines is the new 1.2-litre e-THP 130 – it’s a three-cylinder turbo that produces an impressive 128bhp and it’s a real advert for the advantages of downsizing technology.

 Fire it up, and it’s reasonably hushed at idle, although the stop-start system does cut in and out with quite a bit of a vibration.
 It’s paired with a six-speed manual gearbox, but this suffers from a vague, spongy shift that makes changing gears feel like a bit of a chore.

 The 308 is at its best with a diesel engine under the bonnet though, as the soft suspension setup and comfort oriented ride mean the hushed and punchy new 1.6-litre BlueHDi unit suits the character of the car extremely well.
 The top-spec GT model is only available with a 2.0-litre BlueHDi diesel with 178bhp, which is mated to a six-speed auto gearbox.

-In corners, the 308’s soft suspension means there’s little fun to be had, because the car suffers from plenty of roll, while mid-corner bumps cause the car to pitch uncomfortably.
+In corners, the 308’s soft suspension means there’s little fun to be had, because the car suffers from plenty of roll, while mid-corner bumps cause it to pitch uncomfortably.
 What’s more, the small steering wheel feels toy-like in your hands, and an awkward driving position discourages you from attacking bends.

 The soft suspension should mean the 308 is comfortable when cruising, but in reality it’s quite unsettled over bumps.
 The low speed ride is comfortable and controlled, but cars fitted with the larger alloy wheels are noticeably firmer around town.

-The new petrol model is also quite frugal though, and because of this the brand expects it to lead the charge when it comes to private retail buyers.
+The entry-level petrol model is also quite frugal though, and because of this the brand expects it to lead the charge when it comes to private retail buyers.
 The 1.2-litre triple returns a claimed 60.1mpg and emits just 109g/km.

 The 308 SW is on a par with cars like the SEAT Leon ST but comes better equipped as standard, and it undercuts rivals like the Volkswagen Golf and Honda Civic with prices starting at just under £17,000 for the most basic versions, although the residuals are likely to be weaker than either of these competitors.